Skip to Content

 Camping Tent at Bryce Canyon National Park

-Finding where to stay in Bryce Canyon isn’t particularly difficult, but you do need to figure out what sort of trip you’re after.
+Finding where to stay in Bryce Canyon isn’t difficult, but you must figure out what trip you’re after.
 For the serious adventurer, Bryce Canyon offers backpacking campsites.
-You can hike the Under-the-Rim trail for 23 miles with eight different campsites along the way.

-If you aren’t looking to hike and want to be more comfortable, consider a front-country campground or accommodations inside the park like staying in a Bryce Canyon lodge
+If you aren’t looking to hike and want to be more comfortable, consider a front-country campground or accommodations inside the park, like staying in a Bryce Canyon lodge.

-Shuttle services travel around the amphitheater and help limit the amount of tourist traffic that goes through the park to keep the narrow roadways from clogging.
+Shuttle services travel around the amphitheater and help limit the amount of tourist traffic through the park to keep the narrow roadways from clogging.
 This means staying in the park is often your best bet for accessing the trails easily and quickly.

-Beyond the backcountry, you can also hike in the North Campground or Sunset Campground.
-These grounds book up early, so make your reservations as soon as you can.
-Most visitors to Bryce Canyon stay in a nearby lodge, rather than in a tent.
+Most visitors to Bryce Canyon stay in a nearby lodge rather than a tent.
 If you’re visiting multiple national parks, you may want to read our full guide on where to stay when visiting Utah’s National Parks.

 See Related: Breathtaking Camping Spots in the World